bjjonswold/Lab08ColorsAndTexts/README.md

 Make sure to submit the assignment for grading!
 If you haven't clicked through the canvas link in a while, we would suggest clicking through it again before submitting.

 # Reminder on Substrings
+Substrings are a way to cut apart strings or extract specific parts of them.
+We can do this with hardset numbers or with indexes.
+# Harset Numbers
+    These work best when working with something of a set size
+      Ex: str = "Howdy, y'all" str[0:5] = "Howdy"
+# Indexes
+    These work best if you don't know how long a section might be
+      Ex: str = "Howdy, y'all" str[0:str.index(",")] = "Howdy"
+Remember that for both of these, you want your end value to be one more than where you want the end value to actually land because it is not right hand inclusive, like ranges.

 # Reminder on Dictionaries
+Dictionaries work like real dictionaries.
+They have words (keys) and definitions (values).
+When reading a dictionary, you will see these two separated by a :.
+To access a value using the key, you use dictionaryName\[key].
+This works the same way as finding a word in the dicitonary and using that to get the definition.
+Like a dictionary, it is also a lot more complicated to use your definition (or value) to find the word (or key).